zhangzhongnan928/5170/EIP-7XXX.md

 ## Motivation

 [ERC-5169](https://github.com/ethereum/ERCs/blob/master/ERCS/erc-5169.md) (`scriptURI`) provides a client script lookup method for contracts.
-ERC-5169 requires the contract to have implemented that interface at the time of construction (or allow an upgrade path).
+This requires the contract to have implemented the ERC-5169 interface at the time of construction (or allow an upgrade path).

-This proposal outlines a method similar to the ENS system, which provides a contract that allows various methods of supplying debug and certified scripts.
+This proposal outlines a contract that can supply prototype and certified scripts.
+The contract would be a singleton instance multichain that would be deployed at identical addresses on supported chains.

 ### Overview